 Get a VPN

-Get a VPN.
+Get a virtual private network (VPN.)
 Install it on your phone, and test it to make sure you know how to use it before you travel.

 If you’re unfamiliar with VPNs, they’re apps that, when enabled, add an extra layer of security to your online activity.
-Any time you use free, hotel, or public Wi-fi, you should enable a VPN.
-These five reasons to use a VPN while traveling explains in more detail why they’re so important.
+Any time you use free, hotel, or public Wi-Fi, you should enable a VPN.
+If you want to know more, we’ve taken an in-depth look at VPNs: what they are, why should you use them, and our current recommendations.

 Protect Your Privacy at the Border